EECS3311F24/HelloWorldF3311/sprint1/Sprint1.md

 User Stories:
 As a user, I want to be able to log in securely (In future the user can track all their orders).
-As a user, I want to browsing the card shopping page.
+As a user, i want to know whether i successfully log in.

 Team Capacity and Participants:
-Aaron:develop the login function and initialize the database for customer Haoyang Tian: designing the Shopping page and finish database design
+Aaron:develop the login function and initialize the database for customer will be 5 hours Haoyang Tian: designing the Shopping page and finish database design 3 hours